Burton upon Trent War Memorial

-The Burton upon Trent war memorial commemorates those from the town that were killed in the First and Second World Wars.
-The memorial was commissioned by the county borough of Burton upon Trent from sculptor Henry Charles Fehr shortly after the end of the First World War.
-The finished memorial was unveiled by William Legge, 6th Earl of Dartmouth on 2 August 1922.
-Its principal figure is that of Victory, standing atop a pedestal that is flanked by the smaller figures of Saint George and Peace.
+Burton upon Trent War Memorial commemorates those from the town of Burton upon Trent, Staffordshire, England, who were killed in the First and Second World Wars.
+The memorial was commissioned by the county borough of Burton upon Trent from the sculptor Henry Charles Fehr shortly after the end of the First World War.
+The finished memorial was unveiled by William Legge, 6th Earl of Dartmouth, on 2 August 1922.
+Its principal figure is a personification of Victory, standing atop a pedestal which is flanked by the smaller figures of Saint George and Peace.
 The memorial is a grade II* listed building.

 History

 Councillor and mayor of the county borough of Burton upon Trent, George Hill, first suggested that the borough install a war memorial on 9 November 1918, shortly before the Armistice of 11 November 1918 which ended the First World War.
 The borough established a War Memorial Committee and a public subscription to raise funds.
-The subscription, which included sizable contributions from the local Bass and Worthington breweries, raised more than £22,000 of which £5,000 was allocated for the design and construction of the memorial and the remainder distributed to returning local war veterans.
+The subscription, which included sizable contributions from the local Bass and Worthington breweries, raised more than £22,000, of which £5,000 was allocated for the design and construction of the memorial and the remainder distributed to returning local war veterans.

-The borough's town clerk had previously been town clerk of Hull where the sculptor Henry Charles Fehr had been commissioned to produce a statue of Queen Victoria, erected in 1903.
-There was no design competition or invitation to tender so it is possible that the clerk persuaded the borough to appoint Fehr directly.
-Fehr exhibited a number of designs at the Royal Academy War Memorials Exhibition in October 1919 which was attended by members of the Burton upon Trent War Memorial Committee.
+The borough's town clerk had previously been town clerk of Hull, where the sculptor Henry Charles Fehr had been commissioned to produce a statue of Queen Victoria, erected in 1903.
+There was no design competition or invitation to tender, so it is possible that the clerk persuaded the borough to appoint Fehr directly.
+Fehr exhibited a number of designs at the Royal Academy War Memorials Exhibition in October 1919, which was attended by members of the Burton upon Trent War Memorial Committee.
 The committee selected one of the designs, featuring a figure of Victory flanked by Saint George and Peace, on 11 February 1920.
 A suggestion from the public to replace the flanking figures with depictions of a North Staffordshire Regiment soldier and a sailor were rejected by the committee.
 A contract with Fehr was signed on 25 March 1920 to a value of £4,630.